Charlotte Housing Market: Trends & Prices (2025)

 Charlotte offers the perfect mix of southern charm and high-energy city life!
 This on-the-rise metro region has a unique culture and food scene that attracts tourists and locals alike.
 Free events are easy to find on the weekends and taking a family out to eat is very affordable, so there is plenty of fun to be had in this city without breaking the bank.

-The median home price in Charlotte is less than the national median, but some more desirable neighborhoods like Myers Park can have houses with prices that surpass $1 million.
+The average home value in Charlotte is slightly above the national average, but some more desirable neighborhoods like Myers Park can have houses with prices that surpass $1 million.
 The summers in Charlotte can be sweltering and humid, but locals appreciate the mild winters and pleasant fall seasons.

 Beer lovers will be thrilled to learn that Charlotte has a thriving craft brewing scene.
 Enjoying a nice cold beer is a refreshing way to top off an afternoon spent enjoying the thirty-seven miles of greenway trails that locals use for biking, rollerblading and running.